chengzi-yuan/GLADformer/README.md

 ---
 ## 📂 Dataset Preparation

-The RSDSD dataset for this project has been released!
+The RSDSD dataset we proposed has been released!

 **The dataset we used can be downloaded here：**